 My inspiration for writing stories comes from Charles Dickens.
 I’m certainly not in the same league with Dickens as an author.
 Like Dickens, however, I serialize my stories and post them over many weeks rather than all at once.

-There are advantages and disadvantages to that.
-One of the advantages is that you don’t have to have everything done before you start posting.
+There are advantages and disadvantages to writing this way.
+One advantage is that you don’t have to have everything done before you start posting.
 You can improvise along the way.

 One of the disadvantages is that sometimes you end up including more material than you might if you were posting the story online as a single, finished, product.